jaredevans/DragTranscribe/README.md

 ### What Happens Next

+The app can handle multiple video files dragged and dropped at once.
+It will batch process them, one at a time.

 For each file you drop on the app, it will:

 1.  **Create a subtitle file:** A file named `YourFileName.srt` will be saved in the same folder as the original file.
 This is a standard subtitle file you can use with media players like VLC.